aperture-software/colditz-escape/README.md

 The original game, created by _Mike Halsall_ and _John Law_ (with intro music by [Bjørn Lynne](http://www.lynnemusic.com/)),
 was published in 1991 by Digital Magic Software.
-This new version, which allows you to play the game on the PSP and Windows platforms, has been reverse engineered from the original Amiga game engine and is released under a GPL v3 license.
+This new version, which allows you to play the game on Windows, Linux, macOS and PSP platforms, has been reverse engineered from the original Amiga game engine and is released under a GPL v3 license.

 For more information, see http://tiny.cc/colditz-escape.